Olipear/Portfolio/src/pages/projects/e-commerce-ux-study.md

       Essentially my strategy was to simplify, following Dieter's own rules, anything that didn't support the purpose of these pages was removed.

-      I was able to eliminate one page entirely, since the introduction page and design history page contained mostly duplicate information.
+      One page could be eliminated entirely, since the introduction page and design history page contained mostly duplicate information.

-      I also changed the order these pages would appear; making /621 the purchasing page, and design and details page second.
+      The order of the pages was flipped around, making /621 the purchase page, followed by the design-and-details page.

       This would let users see that the table was available for online purchase, it's price, and what it looked like first.
 If they were then more interested they could further read about the history and design of the product.